-- Beyond the Rows – The Monsanto Company blog… I sometimes write stuff for it.
+- Beyond the Rows – The Monsanto Company news blog… I sometimes write stuff for it.
 You can find my posts here if you like.

 - Biofortified – This blog is a combination of voices about “stronger plants, stronger science and stronger communications.”
 To get that, several graduate students and professors blog information about facts and encourage discussion about agriculture with particular focus on plant genetics and biotechnology.

 - Black Gold Farms — If you wonder who grows you potatoes and what farmers have to deal with when they grow potatoes, then Black Gold is the farm blog for you!
 They also share a wide range of agricultural thoughts and sustainability.